 - Important metrics to analyze trends

 Best Social Listening Tools – Mention

-It’s a tool created to monitor the web and major social media tools, and informs you everytime someone mentions your name, brand or target keywords.
+The tool is designed to monitor the web and major social media tools, and informs you every time someone mentions your name, brand or target keywords.
 Combine that with analytics and competitor analysis, and you have a social listening tool that’s hard to beat.

 - Set up monitoring for over 1 billion sources daily – including social media, blogs, forums, etc.

 - Monitor your own brand, competitors, and/or keywords